idmken/idmken.github.io/talks/talks.md

+# Talks

+Previous speaking engagements with the presentation if I can share it.
+Reach out if you're interested in a topic.

 | Event | Location | Date | Title | Link (if available) |
 | ----- | -------- | ---- | ----- | ------------------- |
 | CyCon 3.0 | Reston, VA | February 2020 | "Somone's Borrowed my Identity!" | [Event Info / Presentation](/talks/2002-cycon3.md) |